overtone/live-coding-emacs/README.md

 ### Prerequisites

-This dot-emacs config has only been tested with a terminal hosted Emacs `23.2.1`.
+This dot-emacs config has only been tested with a terminal hosted Emacs ` 24.1.50.1` (pre-release).
 Issues and pull-requests for this and later versions will be happily accepted.

 ### Getting started